-14.04.500 - Section 101.3 of the 2016 California Green Buildings Standards Code is amended to read as follows:
+14.04.500 - Section 101.3 of the 2019 edition of the California Green Buildings Standards Code is amended to read as follows:

-Section 101 3 Scope The provisions of this code shall apply to the planning, design, operation, construction, use and occupancy of every newly constructed building or structure, additions or alterations to existing buildings, unless otherwise indicated in this code, throughout the State of California
+Section 101.3 Scope.
+The provisions of this code shall apply to the planning, design, operation, construction, use and occupancy of every newly constructed building or structure, additions or alterations to existing buildings, unless otherwise indicated in this code, throughout the State of California.

-It is not the intent that this code substitute or be identified as meeting the certification requirements of any green building program
+It is not the intent that this code substitute or be identified as meeting the certification requirements of any green building program.

-14.04.502 - Section 301.3 of the 2016 California Green Building Standards Code is amended to read as follows:
+14.04.502 - Section 301.3 of the 2019 edition of the California Green Building Standards Code is amended to read as follows:

 Nonresidential additions and alterations.
-The provisions of individual sections of Chapter 5 apply to newly constructed buildings, building additions and/or building alterations (for occupancies within the authority of California Building Standards Commission).
+The provisions of individual sections of Chapter 5 apply to newly constructed buildings, building additions, and/or building alterations (for occupancies within the authority of California Building Standards Commission).
 Code sections relevant to additions and alterations shall only apply to the portions of the building being added or altered within the scope of the permitted work.

 A code section will be designated by a banner to indicate where the code section only applies to newly constructed buildings {N} or to additions and alterations {A}.
 When the code section applies to both, no banner will be used.

-14.04.504 - Section 307 is added to the 2016 California Green Building Standards Code is to read as follows:
+14.04.504 - Section 307 is added to the 2019 edition of the California Green Building Standards Code is to read as follows:

-307 1 Buildings required to comply with Tier 1 include the following
+307.1 Buildings required to comply with Tier 1 include the following:

-- 1 municipal buildings of 5,000 square feet or more of new construction - 2 non-residential buildings with 25,000 square feet or more of new construction - 3 tenant improvements of 25,000 square feet or more - 4 mixed use and multi-family residential buildings four stories in height or more
+- 1. municipal buildings of 5,000 square feet or more of new construction - 2. non-residential buildings with 25,000 square feet or more of new construction - 3. tenant improvements of 25,000 square feet or more mixed use and multi-family residential buildings four stories in height or more

-307 2 Buildings required to comply with Tier 2 include the following
+307.2 Buildings required to comply with Tier 2 include the following:

-- 1 new municipal buildings - 2 municipal renovations of 15,000 square feet or more - 3 commercial type buildings of over 50,000 square feet or more
+- 1. new municipal buildings - 2. municipal renovations of 15,000 square feet or more - 3. commercial type buildings of over 50,000 square feet or more

-Note Where there are practical difficulties involved in complying with the threshold levels of a tier, the enforcing agency may grant modifications for individual cases.
+Note: Where there are practical difficulties involved in complying with the threshold levels of a tier, the enforcing agency may grant modifications for individual cases.
 The enforcing agency shall first find that a special individual reason makes the strict letter of the tier impractical and that modification is in conformance with the intent and purpose of the measure.
 The details of any action granting modification shall be recorded and entered in the files of the enforcing agency.

-14.04.506 - Section 4.106.5.1 through 4.106.5.4 are added to the 2016 California Green Building Standards Code as follows:
+14.04.507 - Section 4.106.4.2 of the 2019 Edition of the California Green Building Standards Code is amended to read as follows: